MarquezProject/marquez/examples/airflow/README.md

 ### What you’ll learn:

 * Enable OpenLineage in Airflow
-* Write your very first Marquez enabled DAG using OpenLineage
+* Write your very first OpenLineage enabled DAG
 * Troubleshoot a failing DAG using Marquez

 # Prerequisites